Activity year 2010 uses data from the FFIEC's 2010 Census file prepared for HMDA and CRA data.

 Hispanic Population - This is the number of people in the tract

-that listed themselves as Hispanic only on the 2000 Census.
+that listed themselves as Hispanic only on the 2010 SF1.

 Census Housing Information